 A rear-end collision is an accident that happens when a vehicle crashes into the back of the vehicle in front that has usually stopped.
 Usually, rear-end accidents happen when one vehicle suddenly stops or slows down causing the car behind to hit them as they have little to no time to react.
 Rear-end crashes can also happen when a vehicle quickly accelerates into a vehicle in front at an intersection or crossing as the diver expected the front vehicle to move

-While rear-end collisions tend to happen at lower speeds, they can cause significant injuries, such as whiplash and hernias.
+While rear-end collisions tend to happen at lower speeds, they can cause significant injuries, such as whiplash, hernias, and broken bones.
 Rear-endings on the freeway are particularly serious.
 As experienced accident attorneys, we’ve represented a number of rear-end collision cases and seen many different injury and compensation outcomes.

 Rear-end accidents happen for a whole range of reasons and have been rising in the last few years as more people take to the highways.
 Whilst every accident is unique, there are some common causes including;

 When a rear-end crash happens, it can be easy to assume the driver crashing into the back of another vehicle is at fault but often that isn’t the case.